 Running a particular subtest

 The above test executables are built with gtest, so they accept command line arguments to filter which sub-tests to run.
 For instance,

 Tests that create a visible window do not draw anything into the window by default, in order to run the test faster (with exception of tests that verify pixel output).
 To force tests to draw visible pixels for debugging, you can use the --enable-pixel-output-in-tests command-line flag.
 This can be used for both unit tests and browser tests.

 Blink has a large suite of tests that typically verify a page is laid out properly.
 We use them to verify much of the code that runs within a Chromium renderer.

 More information about running layout tests or fixing layouts tests can be found on the Layout Tests page

-UI Unit tests
+Unit tests and Browser tests

 Get dumps for Chromium crashes on Windows